jordan-public/zircuit-prolog-preexectution/README.md

 Note that Prolog needs 2 stacks (call stack + backtrack stack) for execution.
 However, for checking of the execution trace it only needs one, as the non-determinism is already settled by the time we have a complete execution trace.

+The verification system is already there.
+There should already be an SP1 precompile for the EVM pairing function precompiles needed for the verifier.
+Most likely, there is already an SP1 precompile for proving a STARK verification into a SNARK proof.

+## Other Considerations

+Presently the off-chain calculations are done by the front-end, usually in JavaScript or TypeScript.
+As such they are hard to prove and compress, so consequently they cannot contain calculations that are trusted by the on-chain contracts.
+They can merely feed information to the contracts as input parameters and/or read the chain state via ```view``` functions.

+To convert JavaScript or TypeScript execution into a succinct proof is too complicated.
+However, EVM implementation and its execution proof generation already exists, as the blockchain needs it.
+Why wouldn't we adapt this implementation and use it off-chain?
+This is because the AI reasoning about sequential calculation post mortem would be very difficult.
+The Prolog execution trace, on the other hand, contains meaningful information.
+On top of that, the compression of non-deterministic calculation onto a ZK proof is much larger.

 ## Expected Results